danluu/post-mortems/README.md

 [Slack](https://slack.engineering/slacks-outage-on-january-4th-2021/).
 Network saturation in AWS's traffic gateways caused packet loss.
 An attempt to scale up caused more issues.

+[slack](https://status.slack.com/2022-02/3083852db30af86f).
+A configuration change inadvertently lead to a sudden increase in activity on our database infrastructure.
+Due to this increased activity, the affected databases failed to serve incoming requests to connect to Slack.
+We introduced tighter rate limits on connection requests to reduce the load on the system.
+This meant that some people could not access Slack at all, but also that Slack would continue working for those who were already connected.

 [Spotify](https://labs.spotify.com/2013/06/04/incident-management-at-spotify/).
 Lack of exponential backoff in a microservice caused a cascading failure, leading to notable service degradation.

 [Square](https://web.archive.org/web/20210818034431/https://medium.com/square-corner-blog/incident-summary-2017-03-16-2f65be39297).
 A cascading error from an adjacent service lead to merchant authentication service being overloaded.
 This impacted merchants for ~2 hours.